cloudflare/cloudflare-docs/content/ssl/keyless-ssl/upgrading-your-key-server.md

 {{<Aside type="warning">}}

-If you are running a [high availability configuration](/ssl/keyless-ssl/reference/high-availability/), upgrade one server at a time as new TLS connections will fail to terminate at Cloudflare’s edge without a functioning key server.
+If you are running a [high availability configuration](/ssl/keyless-ssl/reference/high-availability/), upgrade one server at a time as new TLS connections will fail to terminate at Cloudflare's edge without a functioning key server.

 {{</Aside>}}